BridgeCityRobotics/2024_Eclipse_TimeLapse/README.md

 ### To Do:
 * One script obviously
 * Automatic removal of black and unusable frames
-* Better centering - instead of largest circle finding use cirle with color threshold
+* Better centering - instead of largest circle, find use circle with color threshold
 * File clean up